veglinus/DT071G_projekt/storyline.md

 Searchable gravestone, you find the key here.

 ## Tavern/Inn
-Dialogues with multiple people to throw user off, maybe a minigame with someone (math problems)
+Dialogues with multiple people to throw user off

-Get into a fight when you're about to leave
+Math minigame
+Hangman minigame

+## Cave

 Open gate with passcode and key.